Exploring Many-Body Quantum Geometry Beyond the Quantum Metric with Correlation Functions: A Time-Dependent Perspective: Outlook

 Next, it is natural to expand the Bures distance to next order in time-dependent perturbations.
 Doing so would produce expressions for the time-dependent Riemann curvature tensor of the Bures metric in terms of four-operator correlation functions.
 Investigating the relationship between this Riemann curvature tensor and third-order response functions in specific cases is a fruitful area for future exploration, especially in light of results relating the noninteracting curvature tensor to components of the third-order optical conductivity~\cite{ahn2022riemannian}.
+Moreover, if we consider cases where the perturbations provide a normal coordinate system, such as the instantaneous connection at zero temperature (Sec.~\ref{sub:bures_instantaneous}) and the quasistatic connection at zero temperature for band insulators with current perturbations (Sec.~\ref{sub:current_perturbations_connection}), then expanding the Bures metric $g_{\mu\nu}(\kappa \vec{f},t,t_1,t_2)$ around the origin $\kappa = 0$ to order $\mathcal{O}(\kappa^2)$ provides a straightforward approach to derive the Riemann curvature tensor and its relation with response or correlation functions.

 Additionally, recall that since we defined the time-dependent geometric objects by expanding the Bures distance, we only had access to the totally-symmetric component of the metric and Christoffel symbols.
 At lowest order, it is well-appreciated that the Bures metric can be viewed as the real part of a Hermitian tensor, whose imaginary part is given by the Uhlmann curvature~\cite{carollo2020geometry,ji2025density,leonforte2019haldane,leonforte2019uhlmann}.
 A fruitful area for future research would be to reformulate Eqs.~\eqref{eq: intrinsic part of Bures connection} and \eqref{eq: response part of Bures connection} in terms of a symmetrized trace of a generalized derivative, and then consider the antisymmetric parts.
 Doing so would be expected to yield additional quantum geometric information, using the techniques we outlined here.
 Additionally, it would allow for the exploration of ``multi-state geometry'' and torsion beyond the noninteracting limit~\cite{jankowski2024quantized,avdoshkin2024multi}.
+For instance, just as the approximate sum rule in Eq.~\eqref{eq: approx_sum_rule_Im} relates the \textit{imaginary} part of the shift conductivity to the antisymmetric part of the Christoffel symbol, the sum rule for the \textit{real} part yields the skewness of the polarization distribution~\cite{avdoshkin2024multi} when we neglect virtual transitions.
+Given that this skewness is governed by the geometric quantities distinct from the Christoffel symbols and derivatives of the Berry curvature, extending our time-dependent framework to capture the higher-order geometric quantities associated with the skewness and the real part of the shift conductivity is a promising direction for future research.

 Finally, since our results are formulated in terms of density matrices, our approach extends naturally to open quantum systems with continuous time evolution.
 It would be interesting and experimentally relevant to generalize our approach to Lindbladian and non-Hermitian evolution.
 For instance, Refs.~\cite{albert2016geometry,carollo2020geometry} considered the metric tensor associated to perturbing the steady state density matrix for Lindbladian evolution with engineered steady state subspaces.
 More recently, Ref.~\cite{pan2020non,geier2022non} considered the general response theory for non-Hermitian evolution.
 Provided a time-dependent perturbation series for the density matrix evolution can be formulated, our techniques for defining time-dependent quantum geometry can be extended to open quantum systems as well.
 This would allow for the exploration of the connection between many-body quantum geometry and quantum information.